ShtefanitsaMichal/wordpress/wp-content/plugins/wp-trending-post-slider-and-widget/readme.txt

 View [DEMO](https://www.wponlinesupport.com/wp-plugin/trending-post-slider-widget/) | [PRO DEMO and Features](https://www.wponlinesupport.com/wp-plugin/trending-post-slider-widget/) for additional information.

+Checkout our new plugin - [PowerPack - Need of Every Website](https://wordpress.org/plugins/powerpack-lite/)

 Need Featured Post section in your website?
 Try our plugin [Featured Post Creative](https://wordpress.org/plugins/featured-post-creative/)

-Also work with Gutenberg shortcode block.

 **Note:** After inserting shortcode or widget to site, if you are not seeing any post list then kindly visit blog/post section on frontend.
 It will store the post count on the database**

 WP Trending Post Slider and Widget will list post based on your post views or Comment Count.
 Once you visit post page then plugin will automatic take that post into list.

-= This plugin contain 3 shortcode and 1 widget =
+= WP Trending Post Slider and Widget plugin contain 3 shortcode and 1 widget =
 * Display popular/trending posts in a slider view.

 <code>[wtpsw_popular_post]</code>